Critical and Nonpercolating Phases in Bond Percolation on the Song-Havlin-Makse Network: Song--Havlin--Makse network

 In other words, for $0 < p_G \leq 1$, the SHM network is a {\it fractal} with a {\it finite} dimension that depends continuously on $p_G$.

 In the next section, we focus on two deterministic cases: $p_G = 0$ and $p_G = 1$.
-We derive the average size and the fractal exponent of the root cluster, defined as the cluster containing the node with the maximum degree.
 Hereafter, we refer to the SHM network with $p_G = 0$ as the small-world SF tree, and that with $p_G = 1$ as the fractal SF tree.
+We refer to the node(s) with maximum degree as the root(s), and define the root cluster as the cluster containing such a root.
+We focus on the root cluster, since the order of its size at a given $p$ indicates which phase the system belongs to.
+We derive analytical expressions for the size of the root cluster, together with its associated fractal exponent, for the small-world SF tree and the fractal SF tree (the fractal exponent will be defined in the next section).